A complete guide to testing mobile applications with in-depth tutorials:

 The device including the internal processors, internal hardware, screen sizes, resolution, space or memory, camera, radio, Bluetooth, WIFI etc. This is sometimes referred to as, simple “Mobile Testing”.

 #2.
 Software or Application testing:

 The applications that work on mobile devices and their functionality are tested.
 It is called the “Mobile Application Testing” to differentiate it from the earlier method.
 Even in mobile applications, there are few basic differences that are important to understanding:

 a) Native apps: A native application is created for use on a platform like mobile and tablets.

 b) Mobile web apps are server-side apps to access website/s on mobile using different browsers like Chrome, Firefox by connecting to a mobile network or wireless network like WIFI.

 c) Hybrid apps are combinations of native app and web app.
 They run on devices or offline and are written using web technologies like HTML5 and CSS.

 There are few basic differences that set these apart:

 - Native apps have single platform affinity while mobile web apps have the cross-platform affinity.

 - Native apps are written in platforms like SDKs while Mobile web apps are written with web technologies like HTML, CSS, asp.net, Java, PHP.

 - For a native app, installation is required but for mobile web apps, no installation is required.

-- A native app can be updated from play store or app store while mobile web apps are centralized updates.
+- A native app can be updated from the play store or app store while mobile web apps are centralized updates.

-- Many native apps don’t require Internet connection but for mobile web apps, it’s a must.
+- Many native apps don’t require an Internet connection but for mobile web apps, it’s a must.

 - Native app works faster when compared to mobile web apps.

 - Native apps are installed from app stores like Google play store or app store where mobile web are websites and are only accessible through the Internet.